easybuilders/easybuild-framework/README.md

 in a structured, repeatable and robust way.

-This package contains the EasyBuild framework that supports the implementation and use of so-called easyblocks, that implement the software install procedure for a particular (groups of) software packages.
+This package contains the EasyBuild framework that supports the implementation and use of so-called easyblocks, that implement the software install procedure for a particular (group of) software package(s).

 The code of the easybuild-framework package is hosted on GitHub, along with an issue tracker for bug reports and feature requests, see https://github.com/hpcugent/easybuild-framework.